Laugharne/solana_rareskills/04 - Accounts and Storage in Solana/24 - Modifying accounts using different signers.md

 1. the Signer of the transaction is the authority of the account whose balance is getting deducted;
 2.  and the account has enough points balance to transfer.

-The test codebase should be straightforward to understand.
-Alice and Bob initialize their accounts, then Alice transfer 5 points to Bob:
+The test codebase should be straightforward to understand:
+1. Alice and Bob initialize their accounts.
+2. Then Alice transfer 5 points to Bob:

 ```typescript
 import * as anchor from "@coral-xyz/anchor";